SztefkoKamil/contacts-book/README.md

-# contacts-book
 Contacts book - you can browse your contacts data base by different search fileds and add, update or delete contact.

-Technology stack: HTML, CSS, JavaScript (with jQuery), PHP, MySQL
+Project was made with HTML, CSS, JavaScript + jQuery, PHP & MySQL.

+You can see this project here: http://webkas.usermd.net/projects/contact-book/